daddycocoaman/BeaconGraph/README.md

 - Neo4j

 **Tested Platforms:** Linux<br>
-Note: OSX and Windows should be supported but not have been tested yet
+**Note**: OSX and Windows should be supported but not have been tested yet

 ## Acceptable CSV Formats
 - airodump-ng